How to Freeze Vegetables

 Heating in steam is the recommended method for grated summer squash and sprouts.
 For broccoli, pumpkin, sweet potatoes and winter squash, both steaming and boiling are acceptable methods.
 Steam blanching takes about 1½ times longer than water blanching.

 To steam vegetables, use a pan with a tight-fitting lid and a basket that holds the food at least 3 inches above the bottom of the pan.
 Put 1 to 2 inches of water in the pan, bring to a boil, and leave on high throughout the blanching process.

 Place vegetables in the basket in a single layer so that steam reaches them equally.
 Cover the pan, and start counting time as soon as the lid is on.

-Research has shown that microwave blanching is not always an effective method because, as some enzymes may remain active.
+Research has shown that microwave blanching is not always an effective method because some enzymes may remain active.
 This could result in low-quality frozen vegetables with off-colors, off-flavors and poor texture.
-If blanching is done in a microwave oven, follow the manufacturer's instructions.
-Microwave blanching does not save time or energy.
+Although, if blanching is done in a microwave oven, follow the manufacturer’s instructions.

 As soon as blanching is complete, cool vegetables quickly and thoroughly to stop the cooking process.
 To cool, immediately plunge the basket of vegetables into cold water.
 Change water frequently, or use cold running water or iced water.
 If you use ice, you need about 1 pound of ice for each pound of vegetables.
 Cool vegetables for the same amount of time as they were blanched.
 Drain vegetables thoroughly after cooling.
 Extra moisture can cause a loss of quality when freezing vegetables.

 Water blanch small spears 2 minutes, medium spears 3 minutes, and large spears 4 minutes.
+Steam blanch small spears 3 minutes, medium spears 5 minutes, and large spears 6 minutes.
 Promptly cool, drain, package, seal and freeze.

 Beans: Green, snap or wax